solo-io/solo-cop/workshops/opa-sidecar-externalauth/README.md

 }
 ```

 This file will instruct OPA that we have a package that will own the `httpbin` name.
 Build your bundle by running `opa build -b .` in the `rego` directory.
-(NEED TO HAVE OPA INSTALLATION DIRECTIONS).
+To do this, you'll need to install the OPA command-line utility.
+You can find instructions in the OPA docs: https://www.openpolicyagent.org/docs/latest/#running-opa.

 Next, we need to upload this bundle to an HTTP service.
 There are lots of different options for this service – you can use a local NGINX server, a cloud storage service, and other options.
 We will use a GCP bucket today.